bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

   forwarded to the |ivy-engine|.
 You will also need to :ref:`activate Single Sign-on <single-sign-on>` on the |ivy-engine|.
-Furthermore this will also enable Basic Authentication which is required for REST Clients like the Axon Ivy Mobile App to call the protected REST Services provided by the
+Furthermore this will also enable Basic Authentication which is required for REST Clients like the
+  |axon-ivy| Mobile App to call the protected REST Services provided by the
   |ivy-engine|.
 If you don't need this you can manually disable it.

   .. figure:: /_images/iis/iis-authentication.png